davep/davep.github.com/content/posts/2023/2023-08-20-seen-by-davep-broke-again.md

 with the image), tweet it, and Web 2.0 magic would happen.

 Then the odd issue started to crop up.
-At one point Twitter made changes to how images were stored, or something, and the ifttt recipe broke for a wee while; then they changed the way that public posts could be seen (long before the Musk-era bullshit) and that broke things again, and so on.
+At one point Twitter made changes to how images were stored, or something, and the IFTTT recipe broke for a wee while; then they changed the way that public posts could be seen (long before the Musk-era bullshit) and that broke things again, and so on.
 I forget the details but at every point I was able to nurse it back to life